mikhasd/java-wasm/README.md

 This a playground project in which I'll perform a couple of experiments with [WebAssembly](https://webassembly.org/).

-My personal goals includes (my are not limited to):
+My personal goals includes (not limited to):

 - Generate executable WebAssembly binaries
 - Parse WebAssembly binary files (.wasm)